What to do When Your Child Can’t Fall Asleep

 When establishing my own family’s bedtime routine I often found myself responding to complaints of not being able to sleep with something like the following, “You do not have to go to sleep, but you do have to lay quietly and let your mind and body rest.”

 If your child needs more support in order to fall asleep or get back to sleep in the night, decide together which technique will be most useful and make sure they have what they will need before they go to bed.
+This can be as simple as putting them to bed with a special stuffed animal, pillow, or blanket that they can hug when they feel the urge to get out of bed.
 Some children are able to listen to a guided relaxation, do a body scan, or breathing practice to get back to sleep on their own.
 If using a guided meditation, consider how you might set this up without giving your child access to a device that might distract or stimulate.
 You can find some examples of guided meditations here.

 You can also check the environment.
 Is it too hot or too cold in your child’s room?
 There might be some new noise that is distracting your child.
 For some children who regularly have a difficult time falling asleep, you might think about using a weighted blanket.